 Which revisions strategies are best for uni exams?

-This is the first of two lessons about Exam Revision.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the first of two chapters about Exam Revision.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Review the concept of revising for university exams